Waleed-Web-Dev/React-git/README.md

 In App.jsx(or .js) you need to import the exported component and also use the component in return like <C_name />.
 A return keyword only return one thing so  U can use react fragments <> </> to return multiple things.

 One question is that how script is loaded in HTMl in create-react-app, answer is it is laoded by react-script you have installed, and in vite script is called directly in HTML .

+## React Router
+React Router is a 3rd party library.
+Its not the part of core react library.